 Build your continuing professional development (CPD) portfolio.
 Keep track of your CPD in your EA portal account.
 CPD can include formal training, safety training, events, discussions, networking and site inductions.
 You need to complete at least 150 hours of CPD over a three-year period to apply and maintain a Chartered credential.

-Start keeping evidence of where you’ve applied the 16 elements of competency for independent practice, in your role.
+Start keeping evidence of where you’ve applied the 16 elements of competency for independent practice (stage 2), in your role.
 These can include emails, presentations, development plans, project plans, peer review reports, drawings and plans.

 Finally, be sure to attend one of our Chartered information sessions to learn more.